rust-lang/rust-wiki-backup/Note-core::str.md

 * UTF-16
 * wchar_t (whatever libuv on Windows needs...)

-Reliable automatic detection of these and others may be impossible, so all I imagine is a `str_codec` interface with methods `to` and `from`.
+Reliable automatic detection of all these is impossible, so all I imagine is a `str_codec` interface with methods `to` and `from` that can be manually specified.

 Libmagic bindings and Unicode ICU bindings are welcome, but not nearly as important for basic interop.